Repo-Factory/Learn-Chinese/README.md

 unknown word, that I could just highlight it with my mouse, press a button, and have another window on the screen that would instantly show the word-by-word translation.

 This program has a key listener that waits for a key press (in my case the left alt key) Once pressed, the highlighted text on the screen will be copied, error-checked(filtered), and translated.
-I like having multiple translations for extra context because as we all know translating isn't always black and white
+I like having multiple translations for extra context because translating isn't always black and white

 One translation will be pulled using the google translate package, and for other translations, I acquire by web scraping a chinese dictionary that I like (yabla).
 The program can be adapted